Nameless Rumia's Wiki

 • Taking notes on users is fine.
 Some boards lets you attach notes to IPs and post histories for a reason.
 If you're using one that doesn't, consider a word-replacing extension.7)

-• You don't need to be in moderator mode all the time.
-Some moderators leak the fact that they are a moderator in their posts.8) Admittedly, mods can be fun to bully from the other end.
+• You don't need to be in moderator mode all the time!
+Some moderators will tip their hand in their posts and replies may feel too personal.8) Admittedly, they're fun to bully from the other end.

 • Keep an eye on the old and the new.
-While fresh blood livens things up, don't completely overlook the possibility that ulterior motives could be in play when the new subjugates the old.
+While the fresh blood livens things up, don't fully discount the possibility that ulterior motives could be in play when malicious actors subjugates the old.

 Part 4: The Layers